 - Following rules/directions

 - Counting/number sense

 - Developing eye-hand coordination

-What are the best board games for preschoolers?
-Choose from those that address many of these skills, including those your child has already mastered and those toward which they are still working.
+What are the best preschool board games?
+Choose from those that address many of these skills, including those your children have already mastered and those toward which they are still working.

 1. Sequence for Kids

-Taking turns, each child plays a card from their hand, then places the matching character on the board.
+Taking turns, each child plays a card from their hand and then places the matching character on the board.